String Helpers

 get_last_part()

-Retrieves the last part of a string based on a delimiter.
+Retrieves the last part of a string after splitting it on a given delimiter.
+This is useful for extracting slugs, IDs, or file extensions from structured strings.

 make_rand_str()